 How to prepare for GATE 2019

 GATE 2019 is an important examination for candidates who want to do post graduation or join a good PSU.
 Seeing the high competition these days, it is essential that the candidates prepare for this exam with full proof strategy and preparation plan.
-We are providing here some useful tips which shall help the students in preparing well for this competitive exam and ensure that they pass the exam with flying colours:
+We are providing here some useful tips which shall help the students in preparing well for this competitive exam and ensure that they pass the exam with flying colors:

 - The first essential thing to keep in mind is that the candidate should be well aware of the syllabus, exam pattern, marking scheme etc.so that he/she has an idea about the exam.